×

 Site Disclaimer | Privacy Policy | Cookies

-©2023 www.WDMMW.org • Content ©2021-2023 WDMMW.org • All Rights Reserved.
+©2024 www.WDMMW.org • Content ©2021-2024 WDMMW.org • All Rights Reserved.
 The WDMMW.org logo, its written content, and watermarked photography are unique to this website (unless where indicated) and is protected by all applicable domestic and international intellectual property laws.
 This resource uses publically-released imagery from the US DoD, the Russian MoD, the Chinese MoD, the Royal Australian Navy, the Royal Canadian Navy and others as well as manufacturer marketing photos - no endorsement of this site by these parties/entities should be implied.
 Illustrations of products are copyright WDMMW.org (and are marked as such) and not for reuse/republication.
 Information found across this site, verified through publicly available sources, is assumed to be accurate at the time of publication.Material presented throughout this website is for historical and entertainment value only and should not to be construed as usable for hardware restoration, maintenance, or general operation.
 Part of a network of sites that includes GlobalFirepower.com, MilitaryFactory.com, and Warpower: North Korea.
 WDMMW.org is a sister site to WDMMA.org, the World Directory of Modern Military Aircraft.
-No A.I. was used in the generation of this content; site is 100% curated by humans.
+No A.I. was used in the generation of this content.